jrhol/jrhol/README.md

 # 💫 About Me:
-I'm currently working on a remote Environmental Monitoring Platform to monitor land changes and their correspondence to C02 Emissions
+I'm currently working on an Augmented Reality application that can display PCB traces onto a physical PCB whilst simultaneously overlaying circuit simulation data.

 ## 🌐 Socials:
 [![LinkedIn]()